-Use practice tools like the Three Houses or the Future House to elicit the views and wishes of children about their parents’ AOD use.
+Use practice tools like The Three Houses Tool or the The Future House to elicit the views and wishes of children about their parents’ alcohol and other drugs use.
 Ask children how you would like them to share these perspectives with their parents.
-It can be a powerful experience for a parent to hear feedback about their AOD use directly in their child’s voice.
+It can be a powerful experience for a parent to hear feedback about their alcohol and other drugs use directly in their child’s voice.

 Helping parents get their life back

-The biggest barrier for the recovery of parents who use AOD as a way to cope and survive is finding new ways to cope without AOD.
+The biggest barrier for the recovery of parents who use alcohol and other drugs as a way to cope and survive is finding new ways to cope without alcohol and other drugs.
 Overcoming this obstacle cannot be done alone.
 Parents need a strong safety and support network, and need to know that you and others supporting them believe that they can make changes and keep their children safe.

 Parents want to be good parents.
 Parents want to keep their children safe.
 Starting at this place offers dignity and compassion.
 This gives you some common ground on which to work with them.

-Help parents talk about their fears of giving up AOD and make sure case planning includes healing and recovery work that offers them the opportunity to learn new and positive ways of coping.
+Help parents talk about their fears of giving up alcohol and other drugs and make sure case planning includes healing and recovery work that offers them the opportunity to learn new and positive ways of coping.
 Ask them:

-- What would it be like to get your life back from AOD use?
+- What would it be like to get your life back from alcohol and other drugs use?

 - What would be the best things about having your life back?

-- What would be hard, uncomfortable or scary about letting AOD use go?
+- What would be hard, uncomfortable or scary about letting alcohol and other drugs use go?

 - What things are going to make it easier for you to do it?